Updated: Jan 27

-Jinko Solar recently announced their new energy storage lineup for commercial and residential customers, the "Eagle" product line.
+Jinko Solar announced in late 2021 their new energy storage lineup for commercial and residential customers, the "Eagle" product line.

 As the worlds largest solar panel manufacturer, Jinko Solar has released this new line of products in the home solar battery market, during the virtual Solar Power International trade show this month.

 Home Energy Storage Growth

 One of the faster growing sub-markets within the solar industry, is the energy solar sector.
 According to a recent article by Renewable Energy World-

 Lux Research concludes that revenue and deployment growth for the energy storage market will vary drastically over the next three years.
 Plug-in light-duty vehicles will likely remain the largest market with a predicted $24B increase in revenue by the end of 2022.
 Next, Medium and heavy-duty vehicles are estimated to grow from $600M a year in 2019 to $3.6B per year in 2022.